cucumber/docs/content/gherkin.md

 by a `:` and a short text that describes the feature.

 You can add free-form text underneath `Feature` to add more description.

-These description lines are ignored by Cucumber:
+These description lines are ignored by Cucumber at runtime, but are available for reporting (They are included by default in html reports).

 ```gherkin
 Feature: Guess the word